wavefrontHQ/docs/pages/doc/ingestion_policies.md

 1. Log in to your Wavefront instance.
 2. Navigate to the list of ingestion policies.

-    - If you are a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
+    - If you are a Super Admin user and enabled Super Admin mode, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
     - If you are not a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.
 3. Click the **Ingestion Policies** tab and view all existing policies.
 ![Ingestion policies page](images/ingestion_policies.png)